The Early Years Foundation Stage 2 (Reception) Curriculum

 Our ambitious curriculum is a play-based approach as play is the best vehicle for learning.
 The Early years foundation stage statutory framework, 2021 states, “Play is essential for children’s development, building their confidence as they learn to explore, relate to others, set their own goals and solve problems.
 Children learn by leading their own play and by taking part in play which is guided by adults.”

-We value all the learning that our children have done prior to joining us and recognise the lifelong learning benefits of high quality early years provision.
+We value all the learning that our pupils have done prior to joining us and recognise the lifelong learning benefits of high quality early years provision.
 It is important that our parents/carers and families are involved in the learning of their children as together we can support each child to flourish.

 The areas of learning and development